MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 8. On the **Repository** blade, specify the path for the data repository.
 Wildcards are not supported and WebDav locations are not supported.

     Examples include `C:\Folder`, `C:\Folder\Filename`, `\\Server\Folder`, `http://sharepoint.contoso.com/Shared%20Documents/Folder`.
-Paths can include spaces when you enclose the path value with quotes:
+Paths can include spaces when you enclose the path value with quotes.

-    For the remaining settings, do not change them but keep them as **Profile default**.
+    For the remaining settings, do not change them for this initial configuration, but keep them as **Profile default**.
 This means that the data repository inherits the settings from the scanner profile.
 Select **Save**.

 9. If you want to add another data repository, repeat steps 7 and 8.

 10. You can now close the **Add a new profile** blade and you see your profile name displayed in the **Azure Information Protection - Profiles (Preview)** blade, together with the **SCHEDULE** column showing **Manual** and the **ENFORCE** column is blank.

+You're now ready to install the scanner with the scanner profile that you've just defined.

 ## Install the scanner